neuro-inc/neuro-cli/docs/jobs_usage.rst

 .. note::

    After return from the call a new job is *scheduled* for execution but usually it's status is *pending*.
-The Neuromation Platform takes time for preparing resources for a job, pulling image from registry etc.  Startup time can vary from seconds for *hot start* to minutes for *cold* one.
+The Neuro Platform takes time for preparing resources for a job, pulling image from registry etc.  Startup time can vary from seconds for *hot start* to minutes for *cold* one.